MicrosoftDocs/power-platform/power-platform/admin/delete-users.md

 3. Reassign licenses as needed to the user in the Microsoft 365 admin center.

 > [!NOTE]
 > You can restore deleted users up to 30 days after deletion.
-When a deleted user is restored and a license is reassigned, the user's status is set to **Enabled** in the respective environments in which the user was disabled.
+When a deleted user is restored and a license is reassigned, the user's status is set to **Enabled** in the respective Power Platform environments in which the user was disabled.

+## Permanently delete users from Azure AD

+After the thirty-day window from the date you delete users in the Microsoft 365 admin center, the user account is permanently deleted by an automatic deletion process.

+If you want to delete the user permanently without waiting for thirty days, you can [permanently delete the user](/azure/active-directory/fundamentals/active-directory-users-restore#permanently-delete-a-user) using Azure Active Directory (Azure AD) in the Azure portal.

 ## Delete users in Power Platform